NoToRacism/ShowcaseJobData/README.md

       - It renders a `div` containing an icon (`FaAngleDoubleRight` from `react-icons`) and the duty text (`<p>{duty}</p>`).
       - The generated `uuid` is used as the `key` prop for the list item `div`.

-## Contributing

-Contributions, issues, and feature requests are welcome.
-Please feel free to open an issue or submit a pull request.

-## License

-Distributed under the MIT License.
-See `LICENSE` file for more information (if you choose to add one).